The Sporadic Blogger Strikes Again!

 I know it's tough parenting at our age...

-The busy pace if nothing else gets tough, and we haven't even jumped off into the world of extra-curricular everything yet! 😉 Add to that the "what if" of worry when life throws you a serious curve...
+The busy pace if nothing else gets far more grueling than I recall, and we haven't even jumped off into the world of extra-curricular everything yet! 😉 Add to that the "what if" of worry when life throws you a serious curve...

 I get it.